Lakeland Bancorp (NASDAQ:LBAI) Issues Earnings Results

-Lakeland Bancorp (NASDAQ:LBAI) issued its quarterly earnings data on Monday.
-The financial services provider reported $0.47 EPS for the quarter, topping analysts’ consensus estimates of $0.45 by $0.02, Fidelity Earnings reports.
-Lakeland Bancorp had a net margin of 30.21% and a return on equity of 10.88%.
-During the same quarter last year, the company posted $0.28 EPS.
+Lakeland Bancorp (NASDAQ:LBAI) posted its quarterly earnings data on Monday.
+The financial services provider reported $0.47 earnings per share for the quarter, topping analysts’ consensus estimates of $0.45 by $0.02, Fidelity Earnings reports.
+Lakeland Bancorp had a return on equity of 10.88% and a net margin of 30.21%.
+During the same quarter last year, the company earned $0.28 EPS.

-The business also recently announced a quarterly dividend, which will be paid on Monday, November 15th.
-Shareholders of record on Friday, November 5th will be issued a dividend of $0.135 per share.
-The ex-dividend date is Thursday, November 4th.
+The company also recently announced a quarterly dividend, which will be paid on Monday, November 15th.
+Shareholders of record on Friday, November 5th will be paid a $0.135 dividend.
+The ex-dividend date of this dividend is Thursday, November 4th.
 This represents a $0.54 annualized dividend and a yield of 3.11%.
-Lakeland Bancorp’s dividend payout ratio (DPR) is currently 47.79%.
+Lakeland Bancorp’s payout ratio is currently 47.79%.

+In related news, EVP Paul Ho-Sing-Loy bought 3,000 shares of the company’s stock in a transaction dated Friday, September 17th.
+The stock was bought at an average price of $16.50 per share, with a total value of $49,500.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Brian Gragnolati bought 2,000 shares of the company’s stock in a transaction dated Monday, September 13th.
+The stock was bought at an average cost of $16.63 per share, with a total value of $33,260.00.
+Following the transaction, the director now directly owns 13,658 shares in the company, valued at approximately $227,132.54.
+The disclosure for this purchase can be found here.
+In the last quarter, insiders acquired 12,250 shares of company stock worth $201,723.
+4.24% of the stock is owned by company insiders.

 An institutional investor recently raised its position in Lakeland Bancorp stock.
-Wells Fargo & Company MN boosted its stake in Lakeland Bancorp, Inc. (NASDAQ:LBAI) by 73.9% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 37,543 shares of the financial services provider’s stock after purchasing an additional 15,955 shares during the quarter.
-Wells Fargo & Company MN owned about 0.07% of Lakeland Bancorp worth $657,000 at the end of the most recent reporting period.
-59.37% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley boosted its holdings in shares of Lakeland Bancorp, Inc. (NASDAQ:LBAI) by 76.9% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 178,154 shares of the financial services provider’s stock after purchasing an additional 77,431 shares during the period.
+Morgan Stanley owned approximately 0.35% of Lakeland Bancorp worth $3,113,000 at the end of the most recent quarter.
+59.37% of the stock is owned by institutional investors.

-Several research analysts have recently issued reports on LBAI shares.
-DA Davidson reaffirmed a “buy” rating on shares of Lakeland Bancorp in a research note on Tuesday, June 29th.
-Zacks Investment Research downgraded shares of Lakeland Bancorp from a “hold” rating to a “sell” rating in a research report on Wednesday.

 Lakeland Bancorp, Inc is a bank holding company, which engages in the provision of lending, depository, and related financial services.
 Its consumer banking services include checking accounts, savings accounts, interest-bearing checking accounts, money market accounts, certificates of deposit, internet banking, secured and unsecured loans, consumer installment loans, mortgage loans, and safe deposit services.